phsiao/idxdo/README.md

 official web portal that you can go to to get all your records and look up others' records.
 What is more important is that, a decentralized system should allow any participant to verify and validate the records themselves.
-Because these records are owned by the partcipants of the system, anyone should be able to archive any record that are interesting to them and be able to prove its validity.
+Because these records are owned by the participants of the system, anyone should be able to archive any record that are interesting to them and be able to prove its validity.